yanghu199/slave-to-the-algorithm./sko/week5/README.md

 https://www.moma.org/calendar/exhibitions/272?

-wunderkammer and my system both presents objects, yet mine is more focus on significance and emotion rather than curiosities and unusual items.
+Wunderkammer and my system both present objects, yet mine focuses more on significance and emotion than curiosities and unusual items.

 practicable plan

-The initial function of this machine involved online substances library, search bar and AR.
+The initial function of this machine involved an online substances library, search bar and AR.
 To translate the 2d photo into 3d modeling, the critical component of this process is combined the system with 3d photoscan or Autodesk 123D Catch.
 And I also find that there are a couple of applications in App Store which support scanning objects and generate 3d modeling automatically.
 (Qlone) the problem is how to connect these scanning applications with my website and data library.

 research & inspiration of 3d items library